chronus7/args.py/README.md

 - parsing of arguments into the respective type (if annotated)
 - `--list-commands` to retrieve a machine-readable list of all possible commands
 - ignoring functions, starting with `_`
+- allowing arguments to be passed via stdin

 Check out `test.py` for examples and usage of this module.